Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 But also, I'm a naturally curious person.
 That means I ask questions to find out more about how we're all delivering software.
 For this reason, I'll be running some research to find out more about how we're all working.

-## State of GitOps
+## State of GitOps report

-I'm working with a team of smart folks on [The State of GitOps Report](https://octopus.com/publications/state-of-gitops-report).
+I'm working with a team of smart folks on [The state of GitOps report](https://octopus.com/publications/state-of-gitops-report).
 The survey is now open.
 Please share your industry insights, whether GitOps is a driving force or a distant plan for your team.
 There's also a chance to win one of five $100 Amazon vouchers.

 If you can [share the survey](https://octopusdeploy.typeform.com/state-of-gitops), to get it outside of our bubble, that would be amazing, too!